tcaceresm/AmberMDHelper/README.md

 The default MD protocol consist of two stages: equilibration and production:
 - Equilibration:
   - 2 restrained minimization.
-  - Restrained NVT to raise temperature.
+  - Restrained NVT MD to raise temperature.
-  - 5 Restraint releasing NPT.
+  - 5 Restraint-releasing NPT MD.
-  - Final unrestrained NPT.
+  - Final unrestrained NPT MD.
 The duration of this step is controlled via ```--equi_time``` option.
 - Production:
   - Unrestrained NPT.
 The duration of this step is controlled via ```--prod_time``` option.